fluffypony/jevrand/README.md

 jevrand --range 100 --max-attempts 20 --json
 ```

+With `--count`, the limit covers the whole batch.
+For example, `--count 100 --max-attempts 500` allows up to 500 candidates to reach 100 approvals.
+A limit below the requested count is an error before any requests begin.

 An API error stops the command immediately, without retries. jevrand does not switch providers or count a failed request as a rejection.
+If an error or the attempt limit stops a batch, earlier verdicts remain in the output, including any approvals.

 Generation writes every candidate, verdict, and explanation to stdout.
 For example, a run might look like this: